nicolasdao/puffy-core/README.md

 # Dev
 ## About this project

 This project is built using ES6 modules located under the `src` folder.
 All the entry point definitions are located in the `package.json` under the `exports` property.
-Though there is a `src/index.js` file, this file is not exposed in the `exports`.
-Instead, this file is used to group all the modules under a single package for the CommonJS `require` API (it is compiled to the `dist/index.js`).

 [`rollup`](https://rollupjs.org/) is used to compile the ES6 modules to CommonJS.